Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Dairy should be avoided, even if the parrot likes ice cream, milk, or cheese.

-Parrots are lactose intolerant because they lack the enzyme lactase.
-After all, parrots don’t need to digest lactose in the wild.
-If birds eat dairy, it’ll cause stomach upsets and diarrhea.
+Parrots have a low tolerance for lactose because they lack the enzyme lactase.
+After all, parrots don’t digest lactose in the wild.
+If parrots eat dairy products, it’ll cause stomach upsets and diarrhea.

 Raw Meat

-Parrots can eat meat because they’re omnivores, but it should always be cooked.
+Parrots can eat meat because they’re omnivores.
+However, it must be cooked.

-Wild parrots eat small bugs or scavenge on leftover carcasses (carrion).
-Domestic parrots can eat meats like chicken and fish, but raw meat can harbor dangerous bacteria, like:
+Wild parrots eat small bugs or scavenge on leftover carcasses (carrion), like kea parrots.
+Pet parrots can eat meats like chicken and fish, but raw meat can harbor bacterial microbes, like:

 • Salmonella.